Chopper-233/Physics-AD/README.md

 Make sure you have installed the right environment and all of the pretrained weights(especially for the LLM methods), and you can run the algorithms from the scripts under ```scripts``` folder.
 For most of the methods there is a related option file for setting the parameters under the ```options``` folder and for them the **data path** and the **object to be detected** are two parameters you should modified according to your own setting.
 The script for LAVAD is a little different, where you need to modified the parameters in the script directly (data path and object are at the very beginning).

+**Note**: In this project we use '_' to connect the name of an object, e.g.: 'rolling_bearing' for 'rolling bearing'.

 All the results will be saved to ```results``` file and the trained models to ```checkpoints``` file.

 Given that different methods have varying requirements for inputs, the following methods need some preparation in advance: